City-of-Helsinki/drupal-module-helfi-atv/README.md

 - DEBUG -> set to true to print debugging

 note: When ATV properly supports Tunnistamo authentication, api key will be obsolete and users are authorized via tunnistamo.

+## Unit tests

+This module has unit tests.
+You need to have this module inside a working drupal installation.

+Command to run the tests: ```vendor/bin/phpunit -c public/core public/modules/contrib/helfi_atv```